 The next highest numbers were seen in Spain, Germany, Iran, France, South Korea, Switzerland and the United Kingdom.

-Globally, some 1.5 billion people, or a fifth of the world’s population, have been instructed to stay home to keep the virus from spreading.
-Authorities in Europe and the United States have been desperately seeking more facial masks, ventilators and other critical medical equipment.
+Globally, some 1.5 billion people, or a fifth of the world’s population, have been told to stay home to keep the virus from spreading.
+Authorities in Europe and the United States are desperately seeking more facial masks, ventilators and other critical medical equipment.

-Tedros called on nations to work closely together to keep people grounded and safe.
+Tedros called for collaboration to keep people safe.
 “To win,” he said, “we need to attack the virus with aggressive and targeted tactics — testing every suspected case, isolating and caring for every confirmed case, and tracing and quarantining every close contact.”

 “Silence the guns; stop the artillery; end the airstrikes,” he said.
 “Let us take inspiration from coalitions and dialogue slowly taking shape among rival parties in some parts to enable joint approaches to COVID-19.
 But we need much more.
 End the sickness of war and fight the disease that is ravaging our world.
 It starts by stopping the fighting everywhere.
 Now.”